Waikerie, South Australia: Sport

 Waikerie is also home to the 360 m Sunline Speedway.
 The speedway has been home to Super Sedan drivers Wally Francombe (supercharged EH Holden), Robert Gwynne (Chevrolet Camaro), Noel Reichstein (Chevrolet Corvette) and twice (and inaugural) Australian Street Stock Champion, Neil Hoffman and his Chrysler Centura.
 Other classes that race at the Speedway include Modified Sedans, Formula 500s, 360 Sprintcars, AMCA Nationals and Late Models.

 Notable people from Waikerie

-Notable people born, went to school or lived in Waikerie include:
+Notable people born, educated, or at some point resident Waikerie include: